alexandrengau/NucleusSampling_LLM_Project/README.md

   > pip install -r requirements.txt

-- **config.json** The JSON file *config.json* contains the initialization of all variables parametrizing the *utils.py* and *implementation.py* files.
-These include the extraction paths for the data and write files, as well as the parameters for the compared techniques.
-For the top-k sampling set *k* to te desired value, *p* for the cumulated probability threshold of nucleus sampling, *w* for the width of the beam-search and finaly set *t* to a value between 0 and 1 if you wish to add a temperature parameter for top-k or nucleus sampling.
+- **config.json** The [config.json](config.json) file holds the initial values for various parameters in the [utils.py](utils.py) and [implementation.py](implementation.py) files.
+These parameters determine settings such as data extraction paths, output file paths, and specific parameters for different techniques.
+If you want to specify the top-k sampling, set the value of *k* accordingly.
+Set *p* for the cumulative probability threshold in nucleus sampling, *w* for the width of the beam search, and finally, set *t* to a value between 0 and 1 if you wish to introduce a temperature parameter for top-k or nucleus sampling.

-- **data** Into the folder *data* will automatically will be automatically downloaded the 'small' databases proposed by OpenAI for the gpt-2 model.
-The tokenized and filtered files will then be written there, enabling generation from prepared contexts.
-It will also contain the texts generated after calling the model and decoding.
+- **data** The 'small' databases provided by OpenAI for the gpt-2 model will be automatically downloaded into the [data](data) folder.
+Subsequently, the tokenized and filtered files will be written there, facilitating the generation of content from prepared contexts.
+The folder will also house the texts generated after calling the model and performing decoding.

-- **implementation.py** The main script *implementation.py* contains the two decoding functions for the studied methods as well as the the *main()*.
+- **implementation.py** The primary script, [implementation.py](implementation.py), comprises the two decoding functions for the studied methods, along with the *main()* function.
+The functions subsequently are :
-  - *main()*, the script will download the OpenAI databases if there are not locally present in the folder *data*.
-It will then proceed to the preprocessing (tokenization and filtering) of the file that will be used for the context creation (paths to be set in *config.json*).
-This chosen context will be loaded to serve as the input of the LLM model (we recommand gpt2 model) to then generate a  distribution over each word of its vocabulary for a lenght *gen_len* set in *config.json*.
-The decoding functions are called there.
-Finally the perplexity is computed for the generated texts.
+  - In the *main()* script, the program will automatically download the OpenAI databases if they are not already present in the *data* folder.
+Following that, it will proceed to preprocess the file through tokenization and filtering, which will be utilized for creating context (paths specified in *config.json*).
+The selected context will be loaded to serve as the input for the LLM, preferably the gpt2 model.
+The LLM model will then generate a distribution over each word in its vocabulary for a specified length (*gen_len* as set in *config.json*).
+The decoding functions are invoked at this stage.
+Finally, the perplexity for the generated texts is computed.
-  - *decode(model=model,
+  - The *decode(model=model,
             prompt=batch,
             batch_size=config["batch_size"],
             gen_len=gen_length,